rust-lang/book/nostarch/chapter13.md

 }
 ```

-The implementation of the `search` function from Listing 12-19
+Listing 13-21: The implementation of the `search` function from Listing 12-19

 We can write this code in a more concise way using iterator adapter methods.
 Doing so also lets us avoid having a mutable intermediate `results` vector.
 The